 Relational Congruence and Trustworthy Leadership (12 units)

 John Calvin began his Institutes by declaring that all “True and sound wisdom” came from the “knowledge of God and of ourselves.”
 This second Section will look at the spiritual, psychological and emotional capacities necessary for effective leadership.
 While leadership begins in “Technical Competence”, it is validated in the leader’s “Relational Congruence”.
-These two weeks of study will take the leader through exercises and discussion about his or her own internal and external congruence, sense of self, and the spiritual resources necessary for healthy leadership.
+This week of study will take the leader through exercises and discussion about his or her own internal and external congruence, sense of self, and the spiritual resources necessary for healthy leadership.
 The Ignatian Spiritual Exercises will be introduced and practiced during these two weeks of classes.

 Adaptive Capacity and Transformational Leadership (12 units)

 The particular temptation for leaders engaging in adaptive leadership is to believe that knowledge of the concepts of Adaptive Leadership is sufficient to bring organizational transformation.
 In fact, reliance upon knowledge is a classic expression of ‘work avoidance’.
 Year Three will take an in-depth look at the practices of adaptive leadership with a study of verbatim case studies that come from student’s project.
 Some key process skills to be explored include Identifying Adaptive Challenges, The Observations-Interpretations-Interventions model, the necessity of healthy conflict, and the use of a Transformation Team to institutionalize the desire change.
 In addition, this year will feature online peer-peer and professor-student coaching conversations.